Arcslogger/Arcslogger.github.io/README.md

 ## First website
-First time doing web development; misc. files from personal website and online coding
+Making a personal website in an attempt to learn web dev

 [Link](https://arcslogger.github.io/)